342 Dirksen Senate Office Building

 1 Zetter, K. (2015).
 “Hacking Wireless Printers With Phones and Drones.”
 Wired www.wired.com/2015/10/drones-robot-vacuums-can-spy-office-printer/.
 Accessed January 2, 2018.

 Cyber Defense Magazine.
 (2015).
-“Hacking enterprise wireless printers with a drone or a vacuum cleaner.” www.cyberdefensemagainze.com/hacking/enterprise-wireless-printers with-a-drone-or-a-vacuum-cleaner/.
+“Hacking enterprise wireless printers with a drone or a vacuum cleaner.” www.cyberdefensemagazine.com/hacking-enterprise-wireless-printers-with-a....
 Accessed January 2, 2018.

 2 AMOC partners include the Federal Aviation Administration (FAA), the Department of Defense (including the North American Aerospace Defense Command (NORAD)), and the governments of Mexico, Canada, and the Bahamas.